Dave Stroud: Career

 In 2010 Stroud founded and launched, VocalizeU teaching privately as well as producing Winter Songwriting Retreats in the San Bernardino Mountains to focus on artists' identity, vocal development, creativity, and songwriting skills.
 In July 2012, Stroud's company produced VocalizeU Summer Intensive, a yearly 10-day artist intensive focusing on vocals, songwriting, stage presence, and music production at Mount Saint Mary's University, Los Angeles.
-Music industry professionals and Grammy award-winning music producers are brought in to share their knowledge and experience with 300 students.
+Music industry professionals and producers are brought in to share their knowledge and experience with 300 students.